 DIY Slow Feeder Bowls

-You can easily make your own slow feeder bowl by adding an obstacle to your dog’s feeding bowl.
+If you don’t want to buy slow-feeder bowls can easily make your own special dog food bowl by adding an obstacle to your dog’s feeding bowl.

-An object can be a baseball or two and your dog will have to eat around that object.
+An object can be a baseball or a few tennis balls and your dog will have to eat around that object.

 You can also big rocks-unless you have a dog like me that used to eat rocks!

-Adding a smaller bowl on top of your dog’s regular bowl will also work.
+Adding a small bowl on top of your dog’s regular food bowl will also work.

-Yep.
-Muffin tins are perfect tools to slow dogs down.
+Muffin tins or a muffle pan are perfect tools to slow dogs down.

 Flip it.
-An easy way to make a stainless bowl into a DIY slow feeder.
+An easy way to make a stainless bowl into a DIY slow feeder dog bowl.

-For a dog that eats too fast, flip over a non-tip water or food bowl and spread the food around the center ring.
+For a dog that’s a speed eater, flip over a non-tip water or stainless steel food bowl and spread the food around the center ring.